gitwyrm/concatenatrix/README.md

 concatenatrix -h
 ```

-`-i`: Run interactive mode to select file extensions and other command line flags in a huh form
+`-i`: Run interactive mode to select file extensions and other command line flags in a huh? form

 ```bash
 concatenatrix -i